February 9, 2020 | Tags: dog Kiss

 Dr. Neilanjan Nandi, has stated that a dog’s mouth is host to “an enormous oral microbiome of bacteria, viruses and yeast.”
 The term “zoonotic” is frequently used to describe the bacteria that reside in your dog’s mouth that is able to be passed on to humans and cause disease.

 A dog spends the majority of their time nosing around in areas where they shouldn’t or we wouldn’t even think to take a healthy sniff!
 The majority of humans would not nose around another person’s rear end (feces) or take a whiff/taste of some random garbage left on a sidewalk, or take a refreshing drink from the toilet bowl (one can assume) but your dog?
-They definitely would exhibit one if not all these behaviours.
+They definitely would exhibit one if not all these behaviors.
 This means that not only is your dog’s mouth a host to these bacteria but their muzzles can be as well.
 Additional bacteria are also transferred when your dog takes a moment to wrap their tongues around their muzzle for a quick cleanup!

 The top five bacteria that could be transferred through the face and/or mouth are outlined in a short summary below: